Gamefist/Skuddbot-v2-wiki/Features/server-settings.md

 {% hint style="info" %}
 * Due to the recent COVID-19 (the new Coronavirus) outbreak, the default value of this setting has been temporarily set to `true`.
 If you don't like this behavior, you can still set it back to `false` whenever you like.
 * For more information about image commands, please refer to the [Image commands](/Commands/image-commands.md) article.
 {% endhint %}

+### Daily bonuses
+The daily bonus settings define how much bonuses each user can claim each day.
+Bonuses scale exponentially based on how many days a user claims their bonus in a row.
+{% hint style="info" %}
+For more information about daily bonuses, check the [Daily bonus](/Systems/daily-bonus.md) article.
+{% endhint %}

 ## Command